Antarctica Fly Cruises

 Loading...
 Available

-This curated collection of cruises with flights to Antarctica allow you to experience Antarctica without the Drake Passage crossing.
-Commonly called Antarctica air cruises, these unique itineraries allow you to fly to Antarctica (either one-way or both ways) and board a small expedition ship.
-Learn all about Antarctica by air and browse the available trips on this page.
+Fly and cruise expeditions allow you to experience Antarctica in a shorter time and without the crossing the Drake Passage.
+Commonly called Antarctica fly cruises, these unique itineraries allow you to fly to Antarctica (either one-way or both ways) then board a small expedition ship to explore the peninsula and beyond.
+Learn all about Antarctica by air, compare Antarctica fly cruises, and browse the available trips below.

 A Primer on Flights to Antarctica

-Currently, all Antarctica flights for air cruises depart from Punta Arenas, Chile, via charter flight.
-They land at Chile’s Frei Station research base on King George Island in the South Shetland archipelago, where passengers then board an Antarctic ship to begin the cruise portion of the trip.
+Currently, all flights for Antarctica fly cruises depart from Punta Arenas, Chile, via charter flight.
+They land at Chile’s Frei Station research base on King George Island in the South Shetland archipelago.
+Passengers then board an Antarctic ship to begin the cruise portion of the trip.
+Pioneered in 2004 there are several operators now offering fly to Antarctica tours.

-Antarctica charter flights are booked and arranged in conjunction with your cruise, so there is no shopping around for Antarctica flights.
-You simply board the flight arranged by your Antarctica cruise operator.
+Antarctica charter flights are booked and arranged in conjunction with your cruise.
+So, there is no shopping around for Antarctica flights.
+You simply board the flight arranged in conjunction with your Antarctica air cruise.

 A sunny blue sky day in Antarctica as a flight lands at Frei Station with a ship seen anchored